Is EMS Training Safe? Side Effects and Who Should Avoid It

 TL;DR

 For healthy adults, whole-body EMS training is safe when it is properly guided and sensibly dosed.
 The technology recruits a lot of muscle at once, so the golden rule is to start slow, train with a qualified instructor, and let your body adapt.
-That said, EMS is not for everyone.
-There are real, published contraindications, including a cardiac pacemaker, pregnancy, epilepsy, serious heart conditions, and acute illness.
+That said, there is a specific and published list of people who should skip EMS entirely.
+These are real contraindications, including a cardiac pacemaker, pregnancy, epilepsy, serious heart conditions, and acute illness.
 If any of those apply to you, EMS is off the table until a doctor clears you.
 Below we walk through why EMS stresses muscle differently, the side effects most people actually notice, the full list of who should avoid it, and the rules that keep the risk low.

 A note before we start: this article is educational and is not medical advice.
 We are a training brand, not your physician.
 If you have any health condition, take regular medication, or feel unsure whether EMS is right for you, talk to your doctor before your first session.
 When in doubt, get cleared first.